johnhearn/johnhearn.github.io/_posts/2018-04-20-the-good-programmer.md

 asset-type: article
 name: the-good-programmer
 title: The Good Programmer
-description: Some notes on the different meanings of quality
+description: Some notes on the different meanings of quality.
 date: 2018-04-20 16:30:00 +00:00

 ---